 Some of the types of compensation that your attorney will probably include in your settlement are:

 - Emotional Suffering

 The amount that your settlement is worth depends upon the details of your lawsuit.
 How much damage was done to your property/vehicle?
 How much are your medical expenses?
-What are the extent of your injuries?
+What is the extent of your injuries?
 Have you missed work because of your accident?
-Has this accident affected the victims future quality of life?
+Has this accident affected the victims' future quality of life?